KameliaZaman/VLSI-Lab/README.md

 # VLSI-Lab
-VLSI Lab works using DSCH2 and Microwind2
+VLSI Circuit Design Laboratory works using DSCH2 and Microwind2